 Eligible employees, including our NEOs and our directors, may elect annually to defer a portion of their salary, cash bonus, director fees and stock awards under The Children's Place, Inc. Nonqualified Deferred Compensation Plan (the "Deferred Compensation Plan").
 Under this plan, participants can defer up to 80% of their salary, 100% of their cash bonus, 100% of their director fees and/or 100% of their stock awards payable in the following calendar year.
 At the option of the participant, these amounts may be deferred to a specific date at least two years from the last day of the year in which deferrals are credited into the participant's account.
-Interest on deferred amounts is credited to the participant's account based upon the earnings and losses of one or more of the investments selected by the participant from the various investment alternatives available under the Deferred Compensation Plan, as determined by the Compensation Committee.
+Interest on deferred amounts is credited to the participant from the various investment alternatives available under the Deferred Compensation Plan, as determined by the Compensation Committee.
 Directors may elect to invest their cash fees in Company stock.
 All stock awards are distributed in the form of shares of Company stock.